Denouement: Definition and Examples of the Literary Term

 After you’ve written out the single sentence outline, use it as a writing prompt and write a scene for fifteen minutes.

-When your time is up, post your practice in the comments section.
+When your time is up, post your practice in the practice box below.
 And if you post, be sure to give feedback to at least two other writers.